sassoftware/viya4-iac-gcp/docs/user/TerraformGCPAuthentication.md

-# Authenticating Terraform to access GCP
+# Authenticating Terraform to access Google Cloud

-Terraform creates and destroys resources in the Google Cloud Platform on your behalf.
+Terraform creates and destroys resources in Google Cloud on your behalf.
-In order to do so, it needs to authenticate itself to GCP with the appropriate permissions.
+In order to do so, it needs to authenticate itself to Google Cloud with the appropriate permissions.

-This project uses a GCP Service Account to authenticate with GCP.
+This project uses a Google Cloud Service Account to authenticate with Google Cloud.
 You will need a Service Account with the appropriate permissions.
 You can use an existing Service Account, or preferably create a dedicated Service Account.

 ## Running Terraform outside Google Cloud